-(c) It is unlawful for any person to permit any dangerous dog to leave the premises of its owner when not under control by leash or other recognized means
+(c) It is unlawful for any person to permit any dangerous dog to leave the premises of its owner when not under control by leash or other recognized means.

 (d) “Vicious dog” means any one of the following:

 (i) any individual dog that when unprovoked inflicts bites or attacks a human being or other animal either on public or private property, or

 (ii) any individual dog with a known propensity, tendency, or disposition to attack without provocation, to cause injury, or to otherwise endanger the safety of human beings or domestic animals, or